Robinlovelace/netvishack/README.md

 This will be an informal hackathon on generating, modelling and modifying geographic representations of transport networks.

-The hackathon will be held on Thursday 3rd October (TBC) from 11:00 to 17:00.
+The hackathon will be held on Thursday 3rd October from 11:00 to 17:00.

 # Aim